lgessler/hypatia/README.md

 10. Type in `cd "<path>"`, where `<path>` is where you put `hypatia.exe`.
 E.g., `cd "Documents\Radio Recordings"`
 11. Type in `.\hypatia` to start Hypatia.
 Now she's listening!
 12. Minimize the window, if you want.
+13. When the time is right, Hypatia will start recording your show.
+It'll appear in a folder in the directory, something like `Saturday\16:00\Aug 13 2016.mp3`.

 ## Apple
 1. Download Hypatia